Zhuge Xuan: Life

-The Zizhi Tongjian by Sima Guang endorsed the Xiandi Chunqiu account up to the point where Zhu Hao allied with Liu Yao to force Zhuge Xuan out of Yuzhang Commandery.
+The Zizhi Tongjian by Sima Guang adopted an edited amalgamation of the accounts found in Xiandi Chunqiu and Zhuge Liang's biography in Sanguozhi, (Note: i.e. Zhuge Xuan was appointed Administrator of Yuzhang by Yuan Shu, and that Liu Yao attacked Zhuge Xuan together with Zhu Hao.) up to the point where Zhu Hao allied with Liu Yao to force Zhuge Xuan out of Yuzhang Commandery.
 It does not confirm that Zhuge Xuan died in Xicheng County in February 197.